openvinotoolkit/nncf/nncf/experimental/tensor/README.md

 # NNCF wrapper of the Tensors

-The `nncf.Tensor` class is a wrapper class that provides a common interface for different types of tensors, such as NumPy and PyTorch.
+The `Tensor` class is a wrapper class that provides a common interface for different types of tensors, such as NumPy and PyTorch.
 This allows algorithms to be written that are abstracted from the underlying model type, making them more portable and reusable.